timchepeleff/timchepeleff/README.md

 I solve problems with technology.

-At the moment I'm working as a Staff Release Engineer over [@Wayfair](https://tech.wayfair.com/) where I'm promoting simple, opinionated deployment patterns which are used by > 1000 different services.
+At the moment I'm working as a Staff Release Engineer [@Wayfair](https://tech.wayfair.com/) where I'm promoting sane (and opinionated) deployment patterns that are used by well over 1000 different services.
 Previously, I was consulting with early stage startups [@BarbershopLabs](http://barbershoplabs.com/) where I was quickly delivering POCs and MVPs to market.

 ## About me